MotorBottle/Ollama2OpenAI/PARAMETER_MAPPING.md

 ```

 **Response:** Will include thinking generation internally, but `reasoning_content` field will be excluded from the response.

+> Tip: `reasoning: { "exclude": true }` remains supported for compatibility. `exclude_reasoning` is a gateway-specific flag that maps to the same behaviour.

 ### Example 3: Disable Reasoning Entirely
 ```json